sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 expect(handleChangeEstimationHours({target: {value: 1}})).toEqual({estimationHours: 1})
 -->

-Here, we can use a ternary operator to avoid reassignment:
+We can use a ternary operator to avoid reassignment:

 ```js
 const handleChangeEstimationHours = ({